 First of all, don’t be scared to ask for the advice of someone who knows more than you, be it a loved one or a professional.
-At iDealwine, for instance, we’ve put together some tools which allow you to choose a wine more easily without having tasted it: the primary characteristics of a wine (dominant aromas, strength, tasting occasion) are shown in the colourful stickers on our page, with a description of the cuvée, notes and comments, when the wine should be drunk and suitable food pairings.
+At iDealwine, for instance, we’ve put together some tools which allow you to choose a wine more easily without having tasted it: the primary characteristics of a wine (dominant aromas, strength, tasting occasion) are shown under its name when view the bottle’s page, with a description of the cuvée, notes and comments, when the wine should be drunk and suitable food pairings.

 Our advice to help you choose wines as gifts, depending on the type of person you’re buying for.

-For he or she who likes to match the colours of their entire wardrobe (right down to their socks, yes), a fine red wine from Bordeaux or Burgundy, or even the Rhone, in an excellent, ready-to-drink vintage is an excellent idea.
+For those who like to match the colours of their entire wardrobe (right down to their socks, yes), a fine red wine from Bordeaux or Burgundy, or even the Rhone, in an excellent, ready-to-drink vintage is an excellent idea.